Rush Limbaugh and the final hour of Broadcast Excellence today.

 Bring in one of these shreds of human debris.

-Can you imagine testimony from the defense and witnesses about what happened on the battlefield when this when this terrorist was nabbed, how his rights were denied him?
+Can you imagine testimony from the defense and witnesses about what happened on the battlefield when this, when this terrorist was nabbed, how his rights were denied him?

-He has access to U.S. constitutional rights.
+U.s court system, he has access to U.s constitutional rights.

 I can see a jury acquitting based on our judicial system.